coder/docs/README.md

 Is something confusing, unclear, or just want to contribute something new?
 [Open an issue or pull request](https://github.com/cdr/docs/issues/new)!

-While you can't currently build the docs site locally, you'll be able to preview your changes in the context of the site through a deploy preview.
+Contributions can be previewed in the context of the site using pull request deploy previews. :rocket:

 Our documentation is published once a day.
 Expect any merged contributions to be live within 24 hours.